Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Proof of Theorem

 For convenience, for each $1\le j\le n$, set

 (Note that $J(j)$ is non-empty by the definition of a central form and the assumption that $n\ge 2$.)
-Following this convention, we say that $\phi(h_j)$ is fully supported on $U_j$ and acts by loxodromic isometry on $\alpha_{j}$ with suitably large stable translation length.
+With this notation, \(\phi(h_j)\) is fully supported on \(U_j\), preserves \(\alpha_j\), and acts loxodromically on it with sufficiently large stable translation length.

 We now prepare a ping-pong argument.
 For each $1\leq i \leq n$, define

 \begin{step} Each $X_i$ is non-empty. \end{step} For each $1\le i\le n$ and ${i'}\in J(i)$, either $U_i$ and $U_{i'}$ are distinct and $U_i\notbot U_{i'}$, or $U_i=U_{i'}$ but the sets of endpoints of $\alpha_i$ and $\alpha_{i'}$ in $\upartial \mathcal{C}U_i$ are disjoint.
 Then by Remark~\ref{Rmk:Bounded} and our choice of $\Theta$, we have Since $\alpha_i$ has infinite diameter in $\mathcal{C}U_i$, we can choose $p_i\in \alpha_i$ so that